TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 One notable entry here is the "Local Node-Scope".
 It shows only the first 4 digits of a much larger scope-token that is used to establish encrypted communication with other node.

-The C-DEngine allows to create a custom Crypto DLL that can be used to change the way the C-DEngine manages and creates
+> The C-DEngine allows to create a custom Crypto DLL that can be used to change the way the C-DEngine manages and creates tokens and keys.
+The Crypto DLL must match on all nodes in a mesh for communication to be possible.

 #### "Status of Engines"